 Significant business events, such as bankruptcies, mergers, acquisitions and business closures often result in employers - particularly small employers - abandoning their retirement plans (e.g., 401(k) plans).
 Financial service providers such as custodians, banks, insurers, mutual fund companies, and the like are left holding abandoned plan assets without the authority to terminate plans or distribute benefits.
 The Department of Labor (DOL) Abandoned Plan Program provides a set of rules in response to the growing number of “orphaned” defined contribution plans.

 THE DOL ABANDONED PLAN PROGRAM

 The DOL dictates that the Qualified Termination Administrator (QTA) have custody of the assets and be eligible to serve as a trustee or issuer of an individual retirement plan under the Internal Revenue Code.
-As a leader in the Automatic Rollover market, Millennium Trust is uniquely qualified to act as the QTA for abandoned plans and provide a rollover IRA at plan termination.
+As a leader in the Automatic Rollover market, Millennium Trust is uniquely qualified to recommend a QTA for abandoned plans and provide a rollover IRA at plan termination.
 Accustomed to large account conversions, Millennium customizes its solutions to meet specific requirements of the financial service provider.

 TERMINATION AND WINDING-UP PROCESS

 Millennium Trust handles the termination process from start to finish.
-Millennium files notices with the plan sponsor, the DOL and the participants and handles the completion of “winding up activities”, including:
+We file notices with the plan sponsor, the DOL and the participants, and handle the completion of “winding up activities”, including:

 - Locating and updating plan records

-- Retaining TPAs, attorneys and accountants and paying expenses
+- Retaining TPAs, attorneys and accountants and paying those expenses

 - Calculating and distributing participant and beneficiary benefits